 By Melissa Gonzalez, blogger and content creator

 We all have those movies that get us in the holiday spirit, but although I sure love me some Elf and Miracle on 34th street, if you start super early on the season, you can easily ran out of movies to watch.
 In a attempt to keep things interesting and fun, I thought it would be awesome to see how other cultures celebrate Christmas through film.
-So here is my film for the best Christmas foreign film that will definitely get you thinking while keeping the spirit of the season alive.
+So here is my list for the best Christmas foreign films that will get you thinking while keeping the spirit of the season alive.

 "As French, Scottish and German soldiers prepare to open their presents on Christmas Eve 1914, a momentous event occurs that changes the destinies of four people: an Anglican priest, a French lieutenant, a world-class tenor and his soprano lover."